dooeverything/3D_Engine/README.md

 ![Screenshot](https://github.com/dooeverything/OpenGL_Engine/blob/main/ScreenShots/screenshot-5.png)

 ### About this project
-I am making this engine just for learning computer graphic stuffs, and it is not a serious engine program.
+I am making this engine just for learning computer graphics with OpenGL and C++, so it is meant to be a serious engine program.

 ### Features include
  1. 3D model loading (.fbx)